Sarabella Norlamo

-Sarabella Norlamo (born 2003) is a Finnish chess player, Finnish Women's Chess Championship winner (2021).
+Sarabella Norlamo (born 2003) is a Finnish chess player and the 2021 Finnish Women's Chess Championship winner.

 Chess career

 Sarabella Norlamo participated in Finnish and Estonian Youth Chess Tournaments, European Youth Chess Championships and World Youth Chess Championships in different age groups.
 She won five medals in Finnish Women's Chess Championships: gold (2021) and four bronze (2017, 2018, 2019, 2022).
 In 2017, in Riga she participated in Women's European Individual Chess Championship.

 Sarabella Norlamo played for Finland in the Women's Chess Olympiads: